Customer Experience

 Businesses with mobile apps show popup surveys to users after they complete a specific task within the app, asking for feedback on new features, usability, or overall experience.
 It helps prioritize feature development, identify bugs or usability issues, validate product enhancements, and ensure alignment with user needs and preferences.

-Brand Example: Google Sheets uses popup surveys within its app to gather feedback on new features, overall satisfaction, and user preferences, allowing them to tailor the app experience to their audience’s preferences.
+Brand Example: Google Sheets uses popup surveys within its app to gather product feedback on new features, overall satisfaction, and user preferences, allowing them to tailor the app experience to their audience’s preferences.

 This is the image of a product feedback survey popup shown on the Google Sheets app asking users to rate their satisfaction.